shinwookim/shinwookim.github.io/_pages/home.md

 permalink: /
 ---

-I'm a graduate student studying computer science in the [School of Computing and Information](https://sci.pitt.edu) at the [University of Pittsburgh](https://pitt.edu), where I also earned my Bachelor's degree.
+I am a graduate student studying computer science in the [School of Computing and Information](https://sci.pitt.edu) at the [University of Pittsburgh](https://pitt.edu), where I also earned my Bachelor's degree.
 My current interests lie in the field of **computer systems, operating systems, and computer architecture**, although there are very few things in computer science that I'm _not_ interested in.

 During my time at Pitt, I engaged in innovative research and non-research [projects](./projects/), [taught](./teaching/) exceptional students, and advocated for equity and inclusion in STEM education, among other endeavors.
 Upon graduation, I aim to leverage my expertise in industry to effect meaningful change in the world.